Walt Nauta: Military career

 Nauta enlisted in the U.S. Navy in July 2001.
 He was a cook, with the rating of culinary specialist.
 Among his Navy postings were stints with a strike fighter squadron in California, and at a submarine base in Georgia.
 In 2012, he was assigned to the Presidential Food Service, which is run by the U.S. Navy and manages the White House Mess as part of the White House Military Office.

 During the presidency of Donald Trump, Nauta became a personal valet to the president.
 He was responsible for responding to the presidential call button, including when the president requested Diet Cokes, which Nauta would bring to Trump on a silver platter.
+Colleagues described Nauta as quiet and apolitical, known for staying out of internal and partisan squabbling and for anticipating the president's needs.
+Former aides said that, unlike many who grew close to Trump, he did not appear to be working a "side hustle" to profit from his access.
 Nauta was promoted to senior chief petty officer in September 2020.

-Nauta was accused of sexual harassment and revenge porn by several women in spring 2021, which led to him being reassigned and his security credentials being docked.
-This was several weeks before he left the Navy and became a personal employee of Trump.

 Nauta's service in the Navy ended in September 2021.